hlee18lee46/codepath-rework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Brainstorming

+Favorite Apps: Weverse, Microsoft Teams, Whatsapp, Mcdonald's app.

+Features I like: The ability to make posts and communication process with artists.
+I like the notification of my posts being liked (Weverse), The ability to chat and calls (Teams, Whatsapp), The ability to check in based on the users location after making the order at the designated Mcdonald's location (Mcdonald's app).